AI agents

 The key takeaway for enterprise teams

-The best strategy is to standardise on a platform that makes the safe path the easy path.
-That means centralising AI coding into managed accounts and making personal-account usage the exception, not the norm.
+The best strategy is to standardize on a platform that makes the safe path the easy path.
+That means centralizing AI coding within managed accounts and making personal account usage the exception, not the norm.
 It also means treating prompts, uploads, and connectors like production data egress, with policies enforced at the platform level rather than relying on individual judgment.

-Access should be least-privilege by default, higher-risk actions should go through approvals, and every meaningful action should be traceable end-to-end.
+Access should be least privileged by default, higher-risk actions should go through approval, and every meaningful action should be traceable end-to-end.
 At the same time, SDLC fundamentals still matter: CI, code review, and supply-chain discipline don’t go away; if anything, they become even more important as AI-generated changes scale up.

 We’ve designed Cosine with risk management at the forefront of our approach.
 Find out more about what we’re building.